 Life is looking up.
 Your depression is under control and you’re finally feeling better.
 You probably just want to forget about the whole thing and move on, but that would be a mistake.
+Unfortunately, depression is a chronic illness.
 The fact is if you’ve had one episode of depression you are much more likely to have another.
 In addition, after an episode of depression your mind and body are not the same.
 Depression rewires your brain to a new depressive normal and this change persists even after you’ve got a handle on your depression.
 This means you may still be thinking, feeling and acting like a depressed person out of habit.

 Consider this, when the cast comes off after you break a bone there is still work to be done.
 The muscles around the bone have weakened from lack of use.
 You need to do physical therapy to strengthen them again.
 Healing after depression is similar.